-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH002 003202 6N-1 No 03/25/201 4 04C02 313.2 On Monday, March 24, 2014, while performing antemortem inspection of the plant segregated hogs in the "Canadian sub pen", (b) (6) noticed that there were several large sows, with back tags, and a couple of boars in the shipper pen.
+EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH002 003202 6N-1 No 03/25/201 04C02 313.2 On Monday, March 24, 2014, while performing antemortem inspection of the plant segregated hogs in the "Canadian sub pen", (b) (6) noticed that there were several large sows, with back tags, and a couple of boars in the shipper pen.
 The pen was not overcrowded and all animals had access to the waterer.
 The following evening, Tuesday, March 25, 2014, while conducting antemortem inspection, (b) (6) noticed that these same animals were still in the same pen and it appeared that they had not been fed.
 Upon double checking the time that the previous night's sub pen had been signed, it was determined that these pigs had been held over 24 hours without feed.
-This specific issue had been discussed during the March 18, 2014 Establishment Awareness Meeting.
-(D)(G) in turn, notified (b) (6) and (b) (6) and (b) (6) and (b) (6) was contacted via telephone to verify that the barn.
+This specific issue had been discussed during the March 18, 2014 Establishment Awareness Meeting. (b) (a) was notified verbally and now in writing that this was a non compliance and would be documented in turn, notified (b) (6) who then came out to the barn.
 At that time, barn records were examined.
 The hogs in question had been weighed in at 10:02pm March 24, 2014; they were weighed out at 11:04pm March 25, 2014. (b) (6) was contacted via telephone to verify that the hogs had not been fed during A shift and also to confirm that the facility that the hogs were being shipped to did give them access to feed.
 Immediate corrective actions by the plant were to ship these hogs to that local facility (b) (4) in (b) (4) miles away) to get fed and to start feeding any hold over shipper hogs during A shift.
 Further action planned by the establishment was to conduct an Animal Welfare Team meeting to address the situation.

-12:23 Friday, August 12, 2016 27 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 27 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH211 605513 ON-1 No 05/29/201 04C02 313.2 HATS Category IV - Ante-Mortem Inspection On May 29, 2014 at approximately 0715 hours(b) (6) observed the following noncompliance while performing ante-mortem inspection and humane handling verification tasks.
+EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH211 605513 0N-1 No 05/29/201 4 04C02 313.2 HATS Category IV - Ante-Mortem Inspection On May 29, 2014 at approximately 0715 hours(b) (6) observed the following noncompliance while performing ante-mortem inspection and humane handling verification tasks.
 Upon walking to pen 12 it was readily observed that the hogs in this pen were overcrowded.
 Pen 12B was the first half pen observed and approximately 95% of the hogs were laying down resting and the remaining hogs were forced to either stand or lay on top of other hogs as there was no free space in the pens.
 The hogs also were not provided free access to the water at all times as required by 9 CFR 313.2(e). (b) (6) looked at 12A and it also was observed to be overcrowded.
-She immediately asked be overcrowded.
-She immediately asked be his opinion of the stocking density of the pen. (b) (6) agreed that the pen appeared to have too many hogs and did not contain the number of hogs that was recorded on the pen card as presented for ante-mortem. (b) (6) and (b) (6) were both verbally and now in writing notified of this noncompliance report for being in violation of 9 CFR 313.2(e).
+She immediately asked his opinion of the stocking density of the pen. (b) (6) agreed that the pen appeared to have too many hogs and did not contain the number of hogs that was recorded on the pen card as presented for ante-mortem. (b) (6) and (b) (6) were both verbally and now in writing notified of this noncompliance report for being in violation of 9 CFR 313.2(e).

-12:23 Friday, August 12, 2016 28 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 28 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs